-Input layer 2
+Input layer 9

-census_boundaries [USER:100001] 🧣
+census_boundaries [USER: 100001] · · · ·

 Result field name

 RATIO

 Field type

-Float •
+Float ▼

 Field length

-10 -
+10 •

 Field precision

-5 •
+5 -

 Formula

 float(MALES) / FEMALES

 Output layer

 [Save to temporary file]

-Open output file after running algorithm
+Copen output file after running algorithm

 Both fields are of type integer, and the result would be truncate to an integer.
-That's why we have added the float () function, to indicate that we want floating point number a result.
-You can use other Python functions as needed, since the calculator supports python commands (the raster calculator, however, doesn't).
+That's why we have multiplied by 1.0, to indicate that we want floating point number a result.

-Since the formula field accepts Python syntax, we can have a new field with male or female text strings instead of those ratio value, using the following formula instead.
+We can use conditional functions to have a new field with male or female text strings instead of those ratio value, using the following formula: